gnolang/genesis/CONSTITUTION.md

 ### Section 2: Laws

->---
->**TODO**
->
->- Largely carried over from AtomOne
->- Goal: explain that GovDAO should have things like super majority for decisions.
->- Goal: OK to request schism with 40% of vote. (maybe TBD)
->- Goal: chain upgrade
->- Goal: parameter tuning
->- Goal: List Cases and set of requirements.
->
->---

 This Constitution allows the creation and enactment of laws as means to complement and enhance its content, restrictions, provisions and established processes.

 Laws shall be enacted to address specific governance, economic, and operational aspects, and must align with the principles and framework established by this Constitution.
 In cases where laws conflict with this Constitution, this Constitution shall always prevail.
-The gno.land Governance structure will include several Decentralized Autonomous Organizations (DAOs) and sub-DAOs.
-Each DAO may create its own bylaws to govern its operations, provided they do not conflict with this Constitution, overarching laws or any mandates issued by the gno.land Governance.
+The gno.land Governance structure will include the GovDAO and its sub-DAOs.
+Each DAO may create its own bylaws to govern its operations, provided they do not conflict with this Constitution, overarching laws or any mandates issued by GovDAO.
 Mandates issued by an ancestor of a DAO are binding and cannot be amended or repealed by those DAOs or their sub-DAOs and remain in effect unless modified or repealed.
 Any DAO bylaws that conflict with its Governing Documents shall be deemed invalid and abrogated.

-Laws may be proposed by any Citizen of gno.land through the established governance process.
-The approval of new laws, amendment of existing laws require a Constitutional Majority vote.
-However, an endorsement from the Steering DAO shall lower the passing threshold to a Supermajority vote for all proposals except for Constitutional amendment proposals, which shall require a Constitutional Majority.
+Laws may be proposed by any member of the GovDAO through the established governance process.
+The approval of new laws or amendment of existing laws require a Supermajority Majority vote.

 Once a law is approved by the required majority, it is implemented according to the specified procedures.
-The implementation process includes updating this Constitution, communicating the changes to the community, and ensuring compliance with the new provisions.
+The implementation process includes adding the law to the system of record, communicating the changes to the community, and ensuring compliance with the new provisions.

 Laws must be named plaintext files or folders of plaintext files, or folders of folders.